 Hadoop Distributed File System is the backbone or core component of the Hadoop Ecosystem.
 HDFS helps store structured, unstructured, and semi-structured data in large amounts.
 It works as a single unit, as HDFS creates an abstraction over the resources.

 HDFS maintains the log files about the metadata.
-The files in HDFS break block-sized chunks.
+The files in HDFS break block-sized into chunks.
 Each file is divided into blocks of 128MB (configurable) and stored on different machines in the cluster.

 This architecture has two main components NameNode and DataNode.
 A single NameNode works as a master and multiple DataNodes perform the role of a slave.
 Both NameNode and DataNode are capable enough to run on entity machines.

-It is a duty to know where each block belonging to a file is fibbing in the cluster.
+It is a duty to know where each of the blocks belonging to a file is fibbing in the cluster.
 HDFS handles the file system namespace by performing an operation like opening, renaming, and closing the files.
 As it is a single node, it may evolve the cause for single-point failure.

 YARN or Yet Another Resource Manager serves all processing activities by allocating resources and scheduling tasks.
 YARN allows data stored in HDFS to be processed and run by different data processing engines such as batch processing, stream processing, interactive processing, graph processing, and more.